 Day 8 – Indigenous Ruins, Waterfall & Final Dinner Celebration

 Today your group has the opportunity to visit two incredible destinations: Guayabo National Monument and Aquiares Waterfall.
 A little less than an hour away is Guayabo National Monument, the largest indigenous ruins in Costa Rica.
 Between the years of 1000 BC and 1400 AD, this site was a booming spiritual, cultural and political center.

-Your group will walk through the spectacular secondary forest’s trail system that winds throughout the grounds to view petroglyphs, ancient tombs, and internationally recognized aqueduct and the circular bases of the cacique and other important leaders’ conical living structures.
+Your group will walk through the spectacular secondary forest’s trail system that winds throughout the grounds to view petroglyphs, ancient tombs, an internationally recognized aqueduct, and the circular bases of the cacique and other important leaders’ conical living structures.
 You are bound to spot various species of birds and butterflies and might even be lucky enough to spot a resident sloth!

 Day 9 – Transfer to Caribbean Coast & National Park Hike